datalad-handbook/book/docs/basics/101-115-symlinks.rst

    So how do these paths and names come into existence?

-   When a file is annexed, Git-annex generates a *key* from the file content that it uses (in part) as a name for the file and as a part of the path in the object tree.
+   When a file is annexed, Git-annex generates a *key* from the **file content**.
-   The key is associated with the content of the file (the *value*).
+   It uses this key (in part) as a name for the file and as the path in the object tree.
-   Therefore, using this key, file content can be identified -- or rather: Based on the keys, it can be identified whether two files have identical contents, and whether file content changed.
+   Thus, the key is associated with the content of the file (the *value*), and therefore, using this key, file content can be identified -- or rather: Based on the keys, it can be identified whether two files have identical contents, and whether file content changed.